-Aspose.Total for C++ file format automation libraries allows C++ developer to convert MD to PCL in two simple steps.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert MD to PCL in two simple steps.
 Firstly, you can use Aspose.PDF for C++ API to convert MD file format to DOC.
-Secondly, by using advanced Word Document Processing API Aspose.Words for C++ , you can export DOC to PCL.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to PCL.

 C++ API to Render MD to PCL